First Nations presented by Sydney Opera House

 Meet eccentric Blue Mountains-based electro soul duo Bow and Arrow, aka husband and wife team Mindy Jane (Bow) and Mitchell Kwanten (Arrow).

 Acclaimed presenter, journalist, actor, producer and arts guru Rhoda Roberts AO presents Deadly Voices from the House, recorded live from Sydney Opera House.
+Featuring a diverse selection of guest appearances from prominent First Nations leaders from the music, arts and culture sector.
+Deadly Voices from the House provides an important platform to discuss critical issues and explore the vibrancy and diversity of contemporary culture.

 Indigenous rapper and drummer DOBBY compiles a playlist that represents a sample of "abundant blak excellence".
 Click for essential listening representing intergenerational tradition and resistance.